 - Sitemap: https://sitename.com/sitemap_index.xml – the URL location of the website’s XML sitemap

 How do I test a robots txt file?

 The most optimal method of testing your robots txt file is with Google’s robots.txt tester tool, which is available in Google Search Console for verified websites.

 Managing WordPress robots txt SEO

 An updated robots txt file assists search engine crawlers with indexing the most important content on your website.
 Keeping this file up to date often requires the assistance of web development to identify areas of the site that are off-limits to bots.
 The ongoing optimization and maintenance of a robots txt file for WordPress is a component of a successful managed SEO strategy.

-We’re an SEO agency that has optimized websites for hundreds of organizations located throughout the US (and beyond) since 2009.
+We’re a boutique SEO company that has optimized websites for hundreds of organizations located throughout the US (and beyond) since 2009.